 Common signs of a faulty thermostat include:

-• The display being blank or unresponsive
+• The display is blank or unresponsive

 • Inconsistent temperatures throughout the home